chuanqisun/htmaa-2025/src/posts/week-06/index.md

 - For the exterior cut, I used the "Black and white" setting and checked "Fill edge cut" to create a solid outline including the drill holes.
 - For the traces, I unchecked this option.

-Use Neal's [modsproject](https://modsproject.org/) with the Carvera mill 2D PCB program to generate the final G-code for the milling machine.
+Use Neil's [modsproject](https://modsproject.org/) with the Carvera mill 2D PCB program to generate the final G-code for the milling machine.
 The tool is self-explanatory.
 Just follow the pipeline to proceed.

 The initial milling produced some burrs, but after a bit of sanding, the results were very good.